rainlab/user-plugin/UPGRADE.md

 ### Renamed Settings Model

-The `RainLab\User\Models\Settings` model has been renamed to `RainLab\User\Models\Setting` for consistency with the core system design.,
+The `RainLab\User\Models\Settings` model has been renamed to `RainLab\User\Models\Setting` for consistency with the core system design.

 ### Renamed JWT Auth Method

 The `Auth::checkBearerToken` has been renamed to `Auth::loginUsingBearerToken` to be more descriptive of its outcome.
+The `Auth::checkBearerToken` method still exists and will return the user or `false`, instead of logging in the user internally.

 ### Account Component Split Up